- Brand name

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Ciproxin.

 Drink plenty of water while you are taking Ciproxin.
-This helps to stop crystals forming in the urine.
+This helps to stop crystals forming in your urine.

 If you become pregnant while you are taking Ciproxin, tell your doctor immediately.